osp/osp.meta.association/asbl-statutes.md

 Cette dénomination doit figurer dans tous les actes, factures, annonces, publications, lettres, notes de commande et autres documents émanant de l’association, et être immédiatement précédée ou suivie des mots «association sans but lucratif» ou de l’abréviation
 «ASBL», avec l’indication précise de l’adresse du siège de l’association.

+*The association is named “Open Source Publishing”, abbreviated into “OSP”.
+This name has to figure in all acts, bills, notices, publications, letters, order forms and all other documents coming from the association, and has to be immediately preceded or followed by the terms “non-profit association” or the abbreviation “asbl”, with the precise indication of the address of the registered office of the association.*

 ###Article 2 : Siège social